SamirTalwar/monospacedmonologues.com/content/posts/2013-06-27--simplifying-your-design-with-higher-order-functions.md

 > 4. Has fewer elements

 The rules are sort of in order of importance, except that sometimes \#3 trumps \#2.
-It’s really a gut feeling.
-When they contradict each other, it’s up to the developer to figure out which is more important.
+It's really a gut feeling.
+When they contradict each other, it's up to the developer to figure out which is more important.

-I didn’t focus much on the first rule, because pretty much every other talk at the conference was on testing.
+I didn't focus much on the first rule, because pretty much every other talk at the conference was on testing.
 I figured it was covered pretty well by people far better at writing tests than me.
 Instead I looked at the other three.
-I love that these rules are clear by themselves—it’s obvious what they mean just by reading.
+I love that these rules are clear by themselves—it's obvious what they mean just by reading.
 My goal for the session was to refactor some of the [Quacker](https://github.com/SamirTalwar/Quacker) code base so it better conformed to those three rules.

 Below are three examples.
-I won’t explain why they conform better to the four elements; that’s for you to decide.
-Obviously, I think they do, but rather than listen to me telling you *why* a piece of code is better, I think you’ll get more out of the exercise by reasoning about it.
+I won't explain why they conform better to the four elements; that's for you to decide.
+Obviously, I think they do, but rather than listen to me telling you *why* a piece of code is better, I think you'll get more out of the exercise by reasoning about it.

 Refactoring \#1: Loops
 ----------------------